-- Ensure you have some spare products in your hand luggage in case your main luggage is lost or delayed and divide your pads between your luggage and that of a travelling companion if you are happy to do so
+- Ensure you have some spare products in your hand luggage while travelling in case your main luggage is lost or delayed and divide your pads between your luggage and that of a travelling companion if you are happy to do so

 - Contact the airline to see if there are luggage restrictions or if continence products would be exempt as are some other categories of equipment, such as wheelchairs.
 Remember you will have less to bring home with you as most of the pads will have been used.